The biggest celebrity divorces of 2023 that shocked the fans

-Just like their weddings, the biggest celebrity divorces tend to make headlines as well.
-And, 2023 has seen many such high-profile splits that drew quite some attention for being dramatic or messy.
+Like their weddings, the biggest celebrity divorces tend to leave their fans dumbfounded.
+And, this year has seen many high profile splits that shook the internet in their wakes.
+Here are some of the most shocking celebrities divorces in 2023.

 From Joe Jonas and Sophie Turner to Ariana Grande and Dalton Gomez, some of the biggest celebrity divorces garnered much speculation.
 While some separated couples decided to cut ties with each other, many continue to be good friends and remain loving parents to their children.